millertimebjm/ShmearCore/README.md

 using (var db = new CustomerDataContext())
 {
     var customers = db.Customers.ToList();
-    // Data is accessible though the Customers as a List object
+    // Data is accessible through the Customers Entity as a List object
     // automatically generated to be a replica of the database table }
 ```